Representative Console: Manage and Control Unattended Computers Using Jump Clients

 Transcript: Representative Console: Manage and Control Unattended Computers Using Jump Clients.

 With BeyondTrust Jump Clients, support representatives can access and control unattended computers.
 Jump Clients can be installed from within a session, or pre-deployed if necessary.
-From the /login admin interface, click on the Jump tab and then the Jump Clients page.
-From here, you can configure and download them, and then you can deploy Jump Clients to a single computer, or multiple computers simultaneously.
+From the /login admin interface, click on the Jump tab.
+From the Jump Clients page you can configure and download Jump Clients, and then deploy them to a single computer, or multiple computers simultaneously.
 For more information on this process, please watch the Manage and Deploy Jump Clients video.

 From within a session, you can pin a Jump Client to the remote system.
 Select which Jump group to pin it to.